NEW ZEALAND

 Forbidden mysteries are revealed in a flash;

-surprise, nakedness, your features flushed with passion:
+surprised, naked, your features flush with passion:

-I am caught by desire,
+I am seized by desire,

-investigating the thigh-girt depths,
+to investigate the thigh-girt depths,

-the musky hairy depths below?
+the musky coarse-haired depths below?

 Oh!
 Oh!